crashoverride777/swifty-ads/README.md

 # SwiftyAds

-A Swift helper to integrate Ads from Google AdMob so you can easily show banner, interstitial and rewarded video ads anywhere in your project.
+SwiftyAds is a Swift library to display banner, interstitial and rewarded video ads from AdMob and mediation networks.

-This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded video ads so they are always ready to show.

 ## Requirements